eBay/event-notification-java-sdk/README.md

 This SDK is intended for the latest eBay notifications that use ECC signatures and JSON payloads.
 While this SDK is generic for any topics, it currently includes the schema definition for MARKETPLACE_ACCOUNT_DELETION notifications.

+This SDK now also incorporates support for endpoint validation.

 # Motivation

 This SDK is intended to bootstrap subscriptions to eBay Notifications and provides a ready springboot deployable.